When is Finding Alice released? What's it about?

 CONFIRMED: Finding Alice begins on Sunday 17th January at 9pm on ITV.

-Filming began in January 2020 prior to the COVID-19 pandemic and nationwide lockdown – but despite these challenges, the show finished filming and is set to air as planned.
+Filming began in January 2020 prior to the COVID-19 pandemic and nationwide lockdown – but despite these later challenges, the shoot was able to wrap in October.

 We’re off!
 So excited to be working with the great Ken Cranham, Gemma Jones, @sharonrooney, @j_merrells, Nigel Havers and the LEGEND Joanna Lumley! ❤️ #FindingAlice @ITV @REDProductionCo #comingsoon @rogergoldby #simonnye 🖊 pic.twitter.com/zLQwyyZTJ7— Keeley Hawes (@Misskeeleyhawes) January 11, 2020